alanahr/personal_sample_repo/README.md

 One of the main features lacking from any tool out there is just a simple typeahead/autocomplete showing existing items and the ability to *remember* past items entered and automatically categorize them or tag them like previously entered ones.

 I also want to make smart forms without paying extra (e.g., if I select A from dropdown one, dropdown two automatically shows X, Y, and Z.

+There are a lot of instances in which I write down the same stuff over and over on a shopping list, however, some stuff tends to need to go to the top of the list when I notice it (e.g., soap), while other stuff can be a monthly/future sort of thing.
+The same thing applies to chores/tasks.

 ## Implementation Features
 ### Build/Deploy/CI/CD, etc.